MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ### (Default) NAT Network

-The Windows docker engine creates a default 'nat' network with IP prefix 172.16.0.0/12.
-Only one NAT network is currently allowed on a Windows container host.
+The Windows docker engine creates a default NAT network (which Docker names, 'nat') with IP prefix 172.16.0.0/12.
 If a user wants to create a NAT network with a specific IP prefix, they can do one of two things by changing the options in the Docker config daemon.json file (located at C:\ProgramData\Docker\config\daemon.json - create it it doesn't already exist).
  1. Use the _"fixed-cidr": "< IP Prefix > / Mask"_ option which will create the default NAT network with the IP prefix and match specified
  2. Use the _"bridge": "none"_ option which will not create a default network; a user can create a user-defined network with any driver using the *docker network create -d <driver>* command